RealOrko/sql-d/docs/roadmap.md

 ### OAuth2

-One of the things we are thinking about next is to implement standard HTTP controls around security.
-This will be OAuth2 based with bearer tokens which can be defined by editing the config using the SqlD UI.
+One of the things lacking is the ability to implement standard HTTP controls around security.
+This will be OAuth2 based with bearer tokens.

 ### HTTPS